 As a result, if you have been injured in a ladder accident, it is strongly in your best interest to hire an attorney.
 An experienced attorney will know not only (i) how to calculate your benefits, but also (ii) how to work with your employer and its insurance company to collect the benefits to which you are legally entitled.

 Another reason to seek legal representation after a ladder accident is that, in many cases, injured construction workers will be entitled to additional compensation from ladder manufacturers, contractors, and other third parties.
-At Levine Law, we handle workers’ compensation and personal injury claims, and we can seek maximum compensation from all of the parties that are responsible for your losses.
+At Levine Law, we handle workers’ compensation and personal injury claims, and we can seek maximum compensation from all of the parties that are responsible for your losses contact us today.

 What’s Your Case Worth?
 Find Out Today